Young Member Connections Past issues [PDF]:

 The SAME Young Member Council is continuing the Credentialing Achievement Awards Program (CAAP) to promote the professional development of SAME Young Members and NCO Members in support of the SAME Strategic Plan.
 The CAAP serves to fulfill an objective which is to provide financial support for professional development, education, and mentoring initiatives to benefit our SAME members.

-SAME will support the cost by reimbursing Young and NCO Members for exam sitting or registration fees.
+SAME will reimburse a portion of exam sitting or registration fees for Young Members.
 The full program details and application are located on the here.
-2015 Applications are due April 10 and October 9.
+2015 Applications are due October 9.

 To download the new application form, click here [PDF].